-The Role of the School Board is to NOT: The Role of the Superintendent is to NOT: Carry out policies or micromanage; Direct any staff other than the Superintendent; Create surprises; Abdicate Board responsibility; Press narrow personal agendas; As individuals, make promises that would appear to be binding upon the Board and/or District.
-Make policies; Create surprises; Assume Board responsibilities; Press narrow personal agendas; Be the sole spokesperson for the Board; Discourage open discussion and feedback.
+The Role of the School Board is to NOT: The Role of the Superintendent is to

+NOT:

+Carry out policies or micro- Make policies;

+manage; Create surprises;

+Direct any staff other than the Assume Board responsibilities;

+Superintendent; Press narrow personal agendas;

+Create surprises; Be the sole spokesperson for the

+Abdicate Board responsibility; Board;

+Press narrow personal agendas; Discourage open discussion and

+As individuals, make promises that feedback.

+would appear to be binding upon

+the Board and/or District.